MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 There is no in-place upgrade that will overwrite an existing installation.
 You must uninstall older versions manually before running the setup program of a newer version.

-Side-by-side installation is supported for major versions such as 8.x and 9.x on hte same computer, but only one copy of each major version can exist (for example, 9.1.0 and 8.0.5) on the same machine.
+Side-by-side installation is supported for major versions such as 8.x and 9.x on the same computer, but only one copy of each major version can exist on the same machine (for example, 9.1.0 and 8.0.5).

-## Scale deployments
+## Deploy at scale

 As a standalone server, R Server for Windows is not multi-instance.
-If you require multiple copies of R Server at the same functional level on a single server, you can install [SQL Server R Services](server-server-r-services.md) as part of a multi-instance relational database engine service and then use each one independently.
+If you require multiple copies of R Server at the same functional level on a single server, you can install [SQL Server R Services](sql-server-r-services.md) as part of a multi-instance relational database engine service and then use each one independently.

-Alternatively, you can install multiple R Servers, configured as dedicated web nodes or compute nodes.
+Another scalable topology is to install multiple R Servers, each configured as either a dedicated web node or compute node.
 Nodes can be clustered using NLB or Windows failover clustering.
 For more information, see [Operationalize your analytics](operationalize/about.md).

 ## Offline installation

 By default, installers connect to Microsoft download sites to get required and updated components.
-If firewall restrictions or constraints on internet access prevent the installer from reaching these sites, you can download individual components on a computer that has internet access, copy the files to another computer behind the firewall, manually install each component, and then run setup.
+If firewall restrictions or constraints on internet access prevent the installer from reaching these sites, you can download individual components on a computer that has internet access.
 For instructions, see [Offline installation](rserver-install-windows-offline.md).

 ## Install earlier versions